torus-digital/torus_cms/README.md

 14. Set up hosting for the amplify app `amplify hosting add `

     1. Select ` dev `
-    2. For the name of the bucket, enter ` admin.your-domain.com ` replace your-domain with your domain..
+    2. For the name of the bucket, enter ` admin.your-domain.com ` replace your-domain.com with your domain..

 15. Re-run the deployment script. the name of your storage bucket will contain -dev at the end (dev is the name of your environment).